MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/7-edit-welcome-message.md

    :::image type="content" source="../media/bot-framework-emulator-basic-message-exchange.png" alt-text="Screenshot of the Live Chat tab of Bot Framework Emulator.
 Messages show that the bot returns a capital when a user enters a country.":::

 Your bot now greets you with a helpful message.
-When you enter the name of a country, your bot responds with the country's capital.
+When you enter the name of a country/region, your bot responds with the country's capital/major city.

 ## Conclusion